simplysmartai/nexairi-site/site/prototype/nexairi-mentis-_-high-signal-intelligence/README.md

 1. Install dependencies:
    `npm install`
-2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
+2. Copy [.env.example](.env.example) to `.env.local` (or export the same keys in Cloudflare) and fill in the required secrets (see table below).
 3. Run the app:
    `npm run dev`

 ## Cloudflare Pages Deployment

-- This folder is the true repo root for the Vite app.
-If your Git provider still tracks a larger monorepo, set Cloudflare's *Root Directory* to `site/prototype/nexairi-mentis-_-high-signal-intelligence` so it builds from here.
+- This repository already lives at the Vite app root, so Cloudflare's *Root Directory* can remain blank.
+If you embed this folder inside a larger monorepo, set the root to `site/prototype/nexairi-mentis-_-high-signal-intelligence`.
 - Use `npm run build` as the *Build Command* and `dist` as the *Output Directory*.
 - All nested Git metadata and submodule references have been removed, so the repo is now self-contained and can be cloned without needing `git submodule` commands.